 As companies move through the pandemic, where and how will we work?

-In the early months of 2021 companies and their workforce will be making important decisions with respect to where and how they will conduct their business once the pandemic has (finally) passed.
+Companies and their workforce are making important decisions with respect to where and how they will conduct their business through this pandemic.
 Companies were – for the most part – able to adapt their businesses and workers, becoming flexible and maintaining productivity during this difficult time.
 It has been called a “mass work from home” experiment and yet now it is better understood as an acceleration for a work from home (WFH) component of the overarching (hybrid) workplace strategy.
 There is a fluidity between onsite and offsite emerging that requires new thinking for what it means to work, for workers and the purpose of the workplace.

 We know the office – the core of a company’s brand and identity – will remain a critical hub of company culture now and into the future.